haha357/redi301/README.md

 ### Donation

-- If you like this application, you can donate to the auth.
+- If you like this application, you can donate to the author.
 Thank you so much.
 - USDT(TRC20) wallet: TB8meT4Pm9KFXRJ8SNCfxx4yBGPbk3Ekip

   <div style="text-align: center; width: 500px; border: green solid 1px;"><img src="https://img.mdev.eu.org/file/5bda398b80a9ce195b72c.png"></div>